altaga/X-Chat/README.md

   - Taiko Explorer Contract Address: [0x512Db9Ac59639AccEB521918cdFbdEA49a0A6A73](https://explorer.a2.taiko.xyz/address/0x512Db9Ac59639AccEB521918cdFbdEA49a0A6A73)
 - Contract File: [FILE](./Contracts/Xchat-onchain.sol)

-Aqui algunos screenhots de nuestra UI y como mandamos mensajes, archivos y mostramos el balance de nuestra wallet.
+Here are some screenshots of our UI and how we send messages, files and show the balance of our wallet.

 <img src="https://i.ibb.co/BtQhF0z/New-Project-5.png">